 Formation pruning involves two phases.
 In the first phase, the tips of newly growing branches are removed to promote the growth of side branches.
 Four to five of these branches are selected and groomed into primary branches for the bearing life of the cocoa tree in the second phase of pruning.
-In canopy shape pruning, lower and hanging branches are removed.
+In canopy shape pruning, lower and hanging branches are removed and the primary branches are pruned to 100-150 cm from the jorquette to maintain the size of vigorous hybrid trees at 3-4 m.
 This promotes a well-shaped, strong canopy.